juweins/portfolio/001_event_stream_processing/Progress.md

 ### 3. Implemented the azure read function. (& extended the CLI app)
 This function reads the data from the azure blob storage as defined in the config file.
 I will probably need the function in a future feature, for now it is just implemented for completeness.

+## 2023 KW 10
+This week I have been working on the following:

+### 1. Finalized the azure write function

+### 2. Reorganized the codebase
+In order to keep the project maintainable, I decided to move azure functions into a dedicated directory.
+By doing so, I also moved the kafka files into theirs.
+This way I can keep the codebase clean and easy to navigate.

+### 3. Implemented the Config command
+First, I wanted to implement get/set config functions to edit each config precisely.
+However, I found it more convenient (and easier to implement) to just edit the config file directly via nano/vim.
+This way I can also use the config file as a template for the user.
+The config command therefore just opens the file and lets the user edit it.
+This is a good compromise between usability and maintainability.

+### 4. Set up the terraform infrastructure
+Despite the original plan I decided to leverage the true strength of rust and use a ephemeral azure function (aws lambda complement) to run the application.
+This way I can easily deploy the application to the cloud and run it as a service.
+I will probably use the azure function to run directly.
+Another way, that I am investigation at the moment is putting the application in a docker container.
+Deploying the binary on a dedicated VM is kind of a overkill, since the application is not that compute intensive - the costs would also be too high.